MicrosoftDocs/altspace-vr/altspace-vr/getting-started/linking-microsoft-account.md

 ![AltspaceVR app open with account panel highlighted]()

-4. A separate window will open, prompting you to select which Microsoft Account you would like to link.
+4. A separate window will open, prompting you to select the Microsoft Account you want to link.
     * Choose the one you wish to connect and select **CONTINUE**

 ![Microsoft account sign in window open]()

-Once you have completed the account-linking process, you will see that your account credentials have updated:
+Once you've completed the account-linking process, you'll see that your account credentials have updated:

 ![AltspaceVR app open with account panel and credentials highlighted]()